caiovitor/UoN.ExpressiveAnnotations.Net8/README.md

 The default behaviour of jQuery Validate is to not validate (client-side) until the form is submitted, and thereafter to validate, on change, any fields that have previously failed validation - and only those fields.
 The rest are not validated until the next Submit.

-In implementing `UoN.ExpressiveAnnotations.NetCore`, we found it preferable that, after submit, ALL fields are validated on change.
+In implementing `UoN.ExpressiveAnnotations.Net8`, we found it preferable that, after submit, ALL fields are validated on change.
 This means that, after a form has been submitted with errors, if the user then invalidates one of the fields that was valid when the form was submitted, they get immediate feedback about that, rather than getting immediate feedback only for some of the fields and then getting further feedback when they submit again with further errors.
 This behaviour is particularly noticeable in some of the more complex scenarios that Expressive Annotations allows, where the validation rules for some fields (which may initially be hidden) are dependent on the values of other fields elsewhere on the form.

 In order to obtain the behaviour we desire, when the form is submitted we add ALL inputs to jquery-validation's validator.submitted array, which is how it keeps track of fields that have previously failed validation.